hdfiresky/Dramaverse/backend.md

 ```

 ### `authMiddleware.js`
-This is an Express middleware to protect routes by verifying the JWT sent by the client.
+This is an Express middleware to protect HTTP routes by verifying the JWT.
+(No changes from previous version).

 ```javascript
 const jwt = require('jsonwebtoken');